 When it comes to Anguilla's luxury restaurants, there is striking variety in terms of both setting and cuisine.

 The island is home to some of the finest Italian food and French food, as well.
 Many restaurants blend familiar American flavors with exotic Caribbean cuisine.
 Some even experiment with Caribbean-Asian fusions.
+Others are true to their domain, specializing in authentic Caribbean cuisine.
+More on Caribbean dining.

 One of my favorite parts of dining in Anguilla is discovering "the little things" that show great attention to detail and care for the craft.
 A remarkable East End restaurant has a unique collection of aged Caribbean rums and wine, composed of some of the oldest and most hard to find bottles.